kibblewhite/editorjs-text/README.md

 # editorjs-text

-A plain text block for editorjs.
+A plain text-element block for editorjs.
 You can capture the enter key to prevent new lines or line breaks from been created.

 ## NPM and Build